The purpose of a library policy is to:

 Parents, guardians, and caregivers are responsible for ensuring appropriate behavior and safety of their children at all times while in the Library and on Library property.
 Parents, guardians, and caregivers can include non-relatives or older siblings of suitable babysitting age.
 Jumping on or excessively moving furniture and disruptive behavior are not acceptable.
 Children are required to act in a manner appropriate to the use and function of the Library.

-- Children ages twelve (12) and younger should be accompanied by a parent, guardian, or caregiver at all times.
+Children ages twelve (12) and younger are to be accompanied by a parent, guardian, or caregiver at all times.
 Young children cannot be left alone in any area of the library while the adult browses other areas unless they are in a staff-supervised program and are of the appropriate age as described above.

-- Children ages thirteen (13) and older who come to the Library without a parent, guardian, or caregiver are welcome for appropriate use of the Library, such as homework, reading or attending programs.
+Children ages thirteen (13) and older who come to the Library without a parent, guardian, or caregiver are welcome for appropriate use of the Library, such as homework, reading, computer use, or attending programs.

-Parents and caregivers must be aware of library hours, and make suitable arrangements to meet and/or transport their children.
+Parents and caregivers must be aware of library hours and make suitable arrangements to meet and/or transport their children.
 Prior to closing, staff will walk through the library to secure it.
-If a child age 12 or younger is left unaccompanied at closing time, every effort will be made to ascertain the situation and assist the child in calling his/her parent/guardian/caregiver to arrange for transportation.
+If a child age 12 or younger is left unaccompanied at closing time, every effort will be made to ascertain why the child has not been retrieved and assist the child in calling the parent/guardian/caregiver to arrange for transportation.
 If there is no contact within 15 minutes, the Library will call police for assistance.
 Two staff members will remain with the child until the police or parent/guardian/caregiver arrives to transport the child.
-A note documenting the situation will be placed in the child and/or parent’s library record.
+A note documenting the situation will be placed in the child and/or parent/guardian/caregiver library record.

 The Saline County Library cannot and will not, in any way, control the content of any petition being circulated near any of its libraries.
 The presence of petitioners outside of a library building does not constitute the Library’s endorsement of the policies, beliefs or political affiliations of any person or group circulating petitions for signatures.